Disclosure: As an Amazon Associate I earn from qualifying purchases. J-Go Tech provided the product in this review.

 - Can be recharged by Nintendo Switch AC Adapter

-- Fits in most Switch carrying cases, but takes up most of the accessory pocket
+- Fits in most Switch carrying cases

 - Within FAA limits for lithium batteries and flights

 - May be too big for some international airlines, check before you fly